NGarate/internxt-sync/README.md

 2. It uploads files that have changed since the last run
 3. Directory structures are created automatically on the WebDAV server
 4. Progress is displayed with a visual progress bar
+5. The tool automatically detects whether to use Bun or Node.js runtime based on your environment

+## Runtime Selection

+WebDAV Backup intelligently selects the optimal runtime:

+- If you execute with `bun webdav-backup`, it uses Bun's optimized pathways
+- If you execute with `node` or without specifying the runtime, it auto-detects based on:
+  - The presence of Bun in your environment
+  - The package manager used for installation (detects npm, yarn, pnpm, or bun lockfiles)
+  - Installation location patterns

+This ensures you get the best performance possible regardless of how you installed or run the tool.

 ## For Developers